Agent Skills: Writing

 Description

-"This skill should be used when the user asks to 'write a paper', 'start a writing project', 'draft an article', 'write about', or needs the full writing workflow with brainstorming, outlining, drafting, review, and revision."
+"This skill should be used when the user asks to 'write a paper', 'start a writing project', 'draft an article', 'write about', 'brainstorm writing topics', 'gather sources for a paper', 'what should I write about', or needs the writing workflow entry point for any writing task."

 Writing